quambene/bogrep/README.md

 ## Import bookmarks

-Currently, bookmarks in JSON format for Firefox, Chrome, and Chromium are supported.
+Currently, bookmarks in JSON format for Firefox, Chrome, Chromium, and Edge are supported.
 Bookmark files in HTML format are not supported yet.

 The path of bookmarks may be different for your operating system.